How To Choose The Right Neighborhood.

 This clarification can simply be checked by taking a long walk in the neighborhood with your mobile phone.

-Garbage removal\local water and electricity companies/cleaning in general, and more - do all these meet your standards?
+Garbage removal/local water and electricity companies/cleaning services, and more - do they meet your standards?

 Ask the right questions and be prepared!